Luca Visentini: Arrest

 In December 2022, just days after being elected as General Secretary of ITUC, Visentini was arrested as part of the Qatar corruption scandal at the European Parliament in which Qatar had allegedly paid large sums of cash for influence at the European Parliament.
 After two days in custody, Visentini was conditionally released.

 Other activities

-In addition, Luca was President of ISSES, UIL Trieste’s research institute for historical, economic and social studies (2006–2011), President of the Friuli Venezia Giulia branch of UIL’s vocational education and training provider ENFAP (2002–2006), and on the board of Italian International Research Centres Elettra-Sincrotrone and AREA Science Park.
+Visentini was President of ISSES, UIL Trieste’s research institute for historical, economic and social studies (2006–2011), President of the Friuli-Venezia Giulia branch of UIL’s vocational education and training provider ENFAP (2002–2006), and on the board of Italian International Research Centres Elettra-Sincrotrone and AREA Science Park.

-In his spare time, Luca is a successful poet and writer, publishing four books of poetry and novels between 2004 and 2012, and has headed a number of cultural associations and networks in the fields of literature and theatre.
+Visentini is a poet and writer, publishing four books of poetry and novels between 2004 and 2012.
+He has headed cultural associations and networks in the fields of literature and theatre.